Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events

 \begin{addendum} \item[Acknowledgments] ES and NCS thank Assaf Horesh, Peter Jonker, Brian Metzger, Tsvi Piran, and Elena Maria Rossi for helpful discussions.
+ES and NCS also thank Clement Bonnerot, Richard Saxton, and especially the two anonymous referees for their constructive feedback.
 NCS received support from the Israel Science Foundation (Individual Research Grant 2565/19) and the BSF portion of a NSF-BSF joint research grant (NSF grant No. AST-2009255 / BSF grant No. 201977. \item[Author Contributions] ES ran the simulations of the TDE and produced the figures.
 He also modified the publicly-available RICH code to include radiation transport and a realistic equation of state.
 NCS wrote the paper.
-Both authors contributed equally to the physical interpretation of the numerical results. \item[Author Information] Correspondence and requests for materials should be addressed to ES~\\(elad.steinberg@mail.huji.ac.il). \end{addendum}
+Both authors contributed equally to the physical interpretation of the numerical results. \end{addendum}

 \begin{methods}